RodrigoMarquesP/TicTacToe_mobile_app/README.md

 We can see that:
 * If the first mark is in the middle, we must mark at a corner.
 * If the first mark is in a corner, we must mark at the middle.
-* If the first mark is in a side, we must mark at any position in the same row or column
+* If the first mark is in a side, we must mark at any position in the same row or column.

+This strategy is implemented trough a class method in the script, that receive a tuple of the first mark coordinate and choose randomly between the explained possibilities of better moves.

+After those two treatments, the minimax algorithm just deal with seven or less levels of depth, which in my phone was pretty fast.

+### Building the APk: